PCP-GAN: Property-Constrained Pore-scale image reconstruction via conditional Generative Adversarial Networks: Methodology

 The complete cGAN workflow incorporates automated porosity extraction through the enhanced U-Net alongside the adversarial training process (Figure~\ref{fig:cGAN}).
 Both the generator and discriminator are implemented as fully convolutional neural networks to effectively process spatial image data.
 The generator $G$ processes both random noise $z$ and the condition vectors (porosity values extracted via U-Net and depth labels).
 Subsequently, the discriminator $D$ evaluates the authenticity of samples by considering both the input images (real or generated) and their corresponding conditional vectors, thereby maintaining consistency between the porosity quantification and generation processes throughout the network.

 The adversarial loss function for the cGAN becomes:

 where $c$ represents the conditional parameters.

-For this application, the networks are conditioned simultaneously on both porosity ($\phi$) and sample depths.
-The unified multi-conditional architecture enables the model to learn both universal pore network principles and depth-specific geological characteristics within a single framework.
-This approach allows the network to generate images that capture the unique structural patterns characteristic of particular depths while maintaining precise control over porosity parameters.
+For this application, the networks are conditioned simultaneously on both porosity ($\phi$) and sample depths, enabling generation of images with depth-specific structural patterns while maintaining precise porosity control.
 The methodology is detailed in Algorithm ~\ref{alg:data_preprocessing} and Algorithm ~\ref{alg:cgan_training}, describing the unified training approach that processes data from all depths simultaneously.

 The preprocessing phase (Algorithm~\ref{alg:data_preprocessing}) involves extracting patches ($480\times480$ pixels) from petrography images, calculating relevant porosity using pre-trained U-Net, and balancing the dataset across different porosity classes for each sample using the data augmentation techniques described in Section \ref{subsec:Enhanced U-Net}.
 This systematic preprocessing ensures that each depth-specific dataset is properly prepared for training with balanced representation across all viable porosity classes.